Ludwig Hirschfeld-Mack: The Ludwig Hirschfeld-Mack Collection

-The Ludwig Hirschfeld-Mack Collection was presented to Melbourne University in 1971 and 1980 by Hirschfeld-Mack's widow, Olive Hirschfeld.
+The Ludwig Hirschfeld-Mack Collection was presented to the University of Melbourne in 1971 and 1980 by Hirschfeld-Mack's widow, Olive Hirschfeld.
 The collection contains over six hundred works by Hirschfeld-Mack, including almost three hundred drawings, over two hundred prints, ninety-one watercolours and sixty-nine paintings.
 In addition, the University of Melbourne Archives houses material including correspondence, teaching aids, drawings, photographs and slides.

 Olive Hirschfeld also donated a collection of her late husband's paintings, prints and drawings to the National Gallery of Australia, and a number of his works, many from his internment at nearby Tatura, can be found at the Geelong and Shepparton Regional Art Galleries.

 The Hirschfeld-Mack professorship in Germany and Australia

 In 2008, the Institute of English Philology at the Free University of Berlin set up a Ludwig Hirschfeld-Mack Visiting Chair of Australian Studies.
 The professorship is named after Hirschfeld-Mack, "to stress the interdisciplinary nature of its teachers, their commitment to the role of culture in the public sphere, and the central transcultural German-Australian aspect of the project".
 The chair is funded by the German Academic Exchange Service (DAAD) and the Australian Embassy in Berlin.

-Hirschfeld-Mack professors in Berlin included: Dr. Stephen Muecke, professor of cultural studies at the University of Technology Sydney; Dr. Philip Mead, professor of Australian literature at the University of Western Australia; Dr. Devleena Ghosh, associate professor in arts and sciences at the University of Technology Sydney; Dr. Lynn McCredden, professor of literary studies at Deakin University; Dr. Simon During, Australian professorial fellow at the University of Queensland; Dr. Anna Haebich, distinguished professor of human rights education at Curtin University; Dr. Peter Otto, professor of English and theatre at the University of Melbourne; Dr. Chandani Lokuge, associate professor in creative writing at Monash University; Dr. Verity Burgmann, professor of political science at the University of Melbourne; and Dr. Andrew Milner, professor of English and comparative literature at Monash University.
+Hirschfeld-Mack professors in Berlin included: Stephen Muecke, professor of cultural studies at the University of Technology Sydney; Philip Mead, professor of Australian literature at the University of Western Australia; Devleena Ghosh, associate professor in arts and sciences at the University of Technology Sydney; Lynn McCredden, professor of literary studies at Deakin University; Simon During, Australian professorial fellow at the University of Queensland; Anna Haebich, distinguished professor of human rights education at Curtin University; Peter Otto, professor of English and theatre at the University of Melbourne; Chandani Lokuge, associate professor in creative writing at Monash University; Verity Burgmann, professor of political science at the University of Melbourne; and Andrew Milner, professor of English and comparative literature at Monash University.

-In 2010 DAAD established, in the reverse direction, a Hirschfeld-Mack Visiting Chair for German Studies at the German Department at the University of Western Australia.
+In 2010, DAAD established, in the reverse direction, a Hirschfeld-Mack Visiting Chair for German Studies at the German Department at the University of Western Australia.
 Through this reciprocal visiting professor program the exchange between the Australian and German higher education system is intensified.
-The first Hirschfeld-Mack professors in Perth were the Germanists Dr. Matthias N. Lorenz, University of Bielefeld (2010), and Prof. Dr. Sven Kramer, University of Lüneburg (2011).
+The first Hirschfeld-Mack professors in Perth were the Germanists Matthias N. Lorenz, Bielefeld University (2010), and Sven Kramer, Leuphana University of Lüneburg (2011).